 You may already know that semiconductors make possible the global trillion dollar electronics industry.
-But did you know that worldwide sales have increased at a compound annual rate of almost 7 percent per year since 1998?
+But did you know that worldwide sales have increased at a compound annual rate of over 5 percent per year since 1999?

 The U.S. semiconductor industry is the worldwide leader with nearly half of global market share.

 The industry directly employs nearly 250,000 people in the U.S. and supports more than 1 million additional U.S. jobs.

 Semiconductors are a top-5 U.S. export along with airplanes, refined oil, crude oil, and automobiles.